 I think that Renaissance Classicism is a fundamentally timeless form of expression.
 It is rooted in a very acute knowledge of human perception.
 No other descriptive tradition is as flexible or convincing to an audience.
 For this reason, artists have returned to it time and time again over the centuries.

 Street painting, that started as a mean of financing your studies and travels have continued to stay with you.
 What part does it occupy in your artistic self?

 When I moved into other venues of art and architecture I found that I was always involved with patronage.
 The works tended to remain in the relatively closed environments of elegant private homes.
 Therefore they had little possibility of giving pleasure to a large audience.
 I found that I missed having the larger audience.

 You have been involved yourself in varied projects that included decorating a family chapel in Puglia to adorning commercial high rises.
 What is your approach to the versatility of the projects that you undertake?

 I always welcome unusual projects.
 If projects are too easy I often complicate them to make them interesting, so it is better if they already have some challenges.
 For me, the most fascinating use of art is to transform an environment using the imagination.
-This was a major function of art in the Renaissance, but is less utilized today.
+This was a major function of art in the Renaissance but is less utilised today.
 Most works are created to exist independently of their environments so they can be bought and sold as commodities.

 For years now you have extensively been involved in educating young artists.
 How have their views on art evolved over time?
 Especially, now that we have digital technology with digital art form do you see any shift in focus?